-Those applying for a visa to Germany from USA should book an appointments via Germain Embassy free online appointment system.
-To find out exactly where to apply from and for more information, you can visit the official Germain Embassy website.
+Those applying for a visa to Germany from the USA should book an appointment via the German Embassy’s free online appointment system.
+To find out exactly where to apply from and for more information, you can visit the official German Embassy website.

 How do I apply for a work visa to go to Germany?